JanssenProject/jans/docs/script-catalog/person_authentication/twilio-2fa/README.md

 ### Phone Number Enrollment

-The script assumes the user phone number is already stored in his corresponding LDAP entry (attribute `phoneNumberVerified`).
+The script assumes the user phone number is already stored in his corresponding MySQL entry (attribute `phoneNumberVerified`).
 You can change the attribute by altering the script directly (see authenticate routine).

 ### Subsequent Logins
 All <!--subsequent--> authentications will trigger an SMS with an OTP to the registered phone number.
 Enter the OTP to pass authentication.

 ### Credential Management

-A user's registered phone number can be removed by a Gluu administrator either via the jans TUI, or in LDAP under the user entry.
+A user's registered phone number can be removed by a Gluu administrator either via the jans TUI, or in MySQL under the user entry.
 Once the phone number has been removed from the user's account, the user can re-enroll a new phone number following the [phone number enrollment](#phone-number-enrollment) instructions above.

 ## Troubleshooting
 If problems are encountered, take a look at the logs, specifically `/opt/jans/jetty/jans-auth/logs/jans-auth_script.log`.
 Inspect all messages related to Twilio.
 For instance, the following messages show an example of correct script initialization: